 A: Depending upon the type of file and its intended use, we will supply either layered work files that can be manipulated, or ready to use finals that cannot, or both.
 For advertising materials and web page content whose purpose is to be used widely and whose content is intended to constantly update, we will supply editable files if requested.
 Though often the client needs only the print- or web-ready finals.
 For logo design, which also is widely applied and which constitutes the very identity of a company, we will supply editable files, but it is advisable not to manipulate the file's elements once the design has been finalized.
 For premium items like book and CD covers where credit for the designer will appear, unless negotiated in advance, we usually do not supply layered work files that can be manipulated and changed by other parties.
 Doing so opens the door to numerous types of complications, including unapproved changes made to files after they leave us for which we can be held responsible, and/or something we did not create nonetheless circulating under the designer's name.

-Q: How will the final product be sent to me?
+Q How will the finals be sent to me?
 Can it be e-mailed to me?
-Or do you have to mail me a disc?
+Or do you have to mail me a disk?
 How much will it cost?

 dots per inch, or 10dpi.
 A faint image

-may begin materializing.
-The more dots you put into the inch the more of that
+may begin to appear.
+The more dots you put into the box the more of

 your computer monitor can display.
-However this is not the maximum your
+However this is less than half what is needed for a good quality print.
+Continue

-printer (or a professional print shop's printer) can output.
-Continue to 300 dots in the box and you will be approaching print quality resolution.
+to 300 dots in the box and you will be approaching print quality

 On the other hand, a change of mode from CMYK to RGB is possible without losing color vibrancy.
-So, if you are creating graphics that have a destination of both print and web, you should make the CMYK print version first, and make copies from this to RGB for the web.
+So, if you are creating graphics for both print and web, you should make the CMYK print version first, and make copies from this to RGB for the web.

 BTW, because all printing is done in CMYK mode, your printer will do an invisible conversion to CMYK of a document that is in RGB color mode.
 So, it’s best for you and your machine to be "on the same page."

-A: On this subject, there’s both a lot and not a lot to know.
-It's a huge subject and while it always pays to be as well informed as you can, as a client, the professionals you take it to, for the most part, will know what to do and you won’t have to.
+A: This is a huge subject and while it always pays to be as well informed as you can, as a client, the professionals you take your image to, for the most part, will know what to do and you won’t have to.

-The finals you receive from us will be 1)- an indigenous format document (Adobe Illustrator, Adobe Photoshop, QuarkXpress, etc.) which should suit anyone’s purpose to reproduce as is, or to make copies from to the format they need, and 2)- some copies of the file in the most commonly needed formats.
+The finals you receive from us will be 1)- an indigenous format document (Adobe Illustrator, Adobe Photoshop, etc.) which should suit anyone’s purpose to reproduce as is, or to make copies from to the format they need, and/or 2)- some copies of the file in the most commonly needed formats.
 Each new thing you use your image for will probably need a different format and/or size.
 For instance, for t-shirts, the silk screener will tell you what format of file s/he needs in order to get the image put on a shirt.
 This will be different from what a web designer needs, which will be different from what a business card printer will need.
-And there will always be a need for some things that can’t be predicted until you set out to make them.
+And there will always be a need for new things that come up along the way.

 Many times because clients just don’t know the difference and don't want to take a chance, they ask us to copy the file to the needed specs instead of depending on someone with unknown skills to manipulate the file, perhaps incorrectly.
 We are happy to do this.
 Since every image we create for you represents us too, we'd rather take a moment to make the exact right file for you than let a piece of our work appear in bad form.

-A: You can.
-But you should also make an informed decision.
-It's true that photographs (and/or photorealistic images) are punchy, detailed, and convey more information than simple graphic images.
+A: It's true that photographs (and/or photorealistic images) are punchy, detailed, and convey more information than simple graphic images.
 However, for all the uses a business will have for a logo, photographs are impractical.
 1)- Their color and shade content is too complicated to translate well in certain contexts, 2)- in the digital arena, in which 99.9% of people are working now, a photograph has to be a raster image.
 A raster image cannot enlarge to any size and maintain clarity.
-It can only reduce.
 To have all possible sizes necessary entails creating an enormous prototype and making copies only from this.
-3)- A high quality raster image can be very large in terms of bytes, and for the larger uses you will have for the logo, the file size can become unruly.
+3)- A high quality raster image can be very large in terms of bytes, and for the larger uses you will have for the logo, the file size can become unwieldy.

-A good logo should: a)- be able to translate faithfully to any application (i.e. a shirt, a mug, a website, a business card, a mouse pad), b)- be able to scale to any size without losing resolution, and c)- yield faithful color from one application to the next.
-A digital photograph cannot conform to all those rules.
+A good logo should: a)- be able to translate faithfully in any application (i.e. a shirt, a mug, a website, a business card, a mouse pad), b)- be able to scale to any size without losing resolution, and c)- yield faithful color from one application to the next.
+A digital photograph cannot do any of these things.
 Also, it is more often the simple, distinct, graphic images that are best retained in memory as a “brand.”
-Think of Bayer.
-Nike.
-AOL.
-The Rolling Stones.
+Think of Nike.
+Apple.
+Facebook.
 You know them immediately without having to think what they are.